The Great Race: Production

+Julie Andrews was first approached for the role of Maggie DuBois.
+Andrews, having admired the work of Edwards, wanted to work on the film, but was forced to bow out due to delays on The Sound of Music.
+Andrews would eventually marry Edwards and act in several of his films afterward.
 Natalie Wood did not want to make The Great Race, but Warner talked her into it.
 Wood was unhappy with her career and her personal life, having been divorced from Robert Wagner in April 1962.
 Warner asked Curtis if he would give a percentage of his film royalties to Wood as an enticement, but Curtis refused.
 He said "I couldn't give her anything to make her want to do the movie."
 Instead of more money, Warner promised Wood that if she completed The Great Race, she could star in Gavin Lambert's drama Inside Daisy Clover, a role she greatly wished to have.
 Wood agreed, thinking that filming would be brief on Edwards' movie.

 Shooting began on June 15, 1964.
-Many of the sight gags for The Great Race were expensive to create, and the costs ballooned to US$12 million by the time the film was finished.
+Many of the sight gags for The Great Race were expensive to create and the costs ballooned to US$12 million by the time the film was finished.
 Edwards, sometimes with Wood in tow, repeatedly visited Warner in his office to ask for more money.
 Warner approved nearly all of the requests.
 When it was released, it was the most expensive comedy ever filmed.

 Shooting ended in November 1964.
-During the five months of filming, Wood's unhappiness was not visible to the cast and crew, and her characterization of Maggie DuBois was playful.
-Her sister Lana Wood thought that Wood looked the prettiest she ever had, but Lana sensed that the film "was physically taxing" for Wood.
+During the five months of filming, Wood's unhappiness was not visible to the cast and crew and her characterization of Maggie DuBois was playful.
+Her sister Lana Wood thought that Wood looked the prettiest she ever had, but sensed that the film "was physically taxing" for Wood.
 On Friday, November 27, the day after Thanksgiving, Wood wrapped the last bit of dialog work, then went home and swallowed a bottle of prescription pills.
 Groggy from the drugs, she called her friend Mart Crowley who took her to the hospital for emergency treatment.

-Music for the film was by Henry Mancini, and the costumes were designed by Edith Head.
+Music for the film was by Henry Mancini and the costumes were designed by Edith Head.
 Production design, setting the period and augmenting the visual humor, was by Fernando Carrere who had designed The Great Escape and The Pink Panther for Blake Edwards.
 The unique slideshow-style title design was by Ken Mundie.